Samuel-Carnell/react-with-rxjs/docs/api/hooks/use-subscription.md

 ## useSubscription

 Establishes a new subscription using the `subscriptionFactory`.
 This subscription persists across renders, and is destroyed when the component unmounts.
-Only being reestablished if any of the dependencies changes, destroying the previous subscription in the process.
+Only being reestablished if any of the dependencies change, destroying the previous subscription in the process.

 ```ts
 function useSubscription(